Helping You Appeal Your Family Law Order

 After your divorce is finalized, you may feel it is necessary to appeal the court’s decision in order to correct a result not supported by the record or to rectify an abuse of the trial court’s discretion.

-At Butler, Giraudo & Meister, P.C., we provide experienced family law appellate representation to clients in Peoria and Tazewell counties and throughout Central Illinois.
+At Butler Giraudo & Meister, P.C., we provide experienced family law appellate representation to clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We methodically review the court decision which you believe is wrong, and provide honest feedback to help you decide whether an appeal is in your best interest.
 We prepare a strong appellate argument which is carefully researched and supported by a well-written appellate brief.

 We have more than 60 years of combined family law experience and have built a reputation for providing outstanding client service.
 Our attorneys understand the emotion involved in family law matters, which is why we focus not only on getting results, but also on providing support and guidance throughout our clients’ cases.